CharlesTaylor7/acronymia/README.md

 Always 3 for now.

 Future Ideas:
+- [ ] Introduce another step, where the judge picks an acronym for the round.
 - [ ] Roll a 1 d6.
 Add 2.
 So a random range from 3 to 8.
 - [ ] Make acronyms pronounceable.
 (For now the game could be called initialismia).

 ## Implementation Notes

-Web sockets or Polling?
-> whichever the framework makes easier

-No database.
+Uses Web sockets.
+Polling & SSE were both leading to poor user experience.

-Central server thread with in memory state.
+Central server thread with in memory state & message passing.

 Pages:
 - Lobby: "/"